You have probably heard it many times.

 Why effort matters more than pace

 Pace is external.
-Effort is internal.

-That’s what makes it reliable.
+That is what makes it more reliable.

 What easy effort feels like